 So define appropriate?
 This is not like asking how long is a piece of string, this is actually very simple.
 It all falls roughly into 3 categories:

 But why should the CEO care about security, don’t they have better things to do?
 Let me answer that with a question; How many businesses are dependant on the correctly applied use of their data assets?
-Maybe the ex-CEO of Target has some insight?
+Maybe the former CEOs of Target or Equifax have some insight?